What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 The timing of when you sell, distribute, or reinvest can make a real difference.
 This is one of the clearest cases where coordinating with both a financial planner and a tax professional pays off.

-If you're sharing this inheritance with siblings, a co-parent, or other family members, I want to be honest with you: this is where things can get complicated fast.
+If you’re sharing this inheritance with siblings, a co-parent, or other family members, I want to be honest with you: this is where things can get complicated fast.
+Wealth transition has a unique way of acting like a magnifying glass—whatever underlying friction, unspoken communication patterns, or unresolved dynamics existed in the family before will suddenly be brought into sharp, high-stakes focus.

-What Good Planning Actually Looks Like Here
+Professional Inheritance Management: What Good Planning Looks Like

 I want to be direct about this, because I think it's often misunderstood.